 Councils need to take different factors into account when they decide who gets priority for council housing.
 Certain groups will always be given priority - this is called 'reasonable preference'.

 If you need accommodation immediately, you may have to make a homelessness application.
-Use our emergency housing rights checker to see if the council has a duty to house you straight away.

 Information from the council